xitop/edzed/docs/FSM.rst

   An FSM also defines states and events.
 Their relationship is:

   - FSM state is a part of SBlock's internal state.
-  - event is either an FSM event (processed by the FSM) or a non-FSM event (processed by the underlying SBlock)
+  - all events are delivered using the :meth:`edzed.SBlock.event` method as in any other sequential block.
+Usually all events are processed by the FSM code, i.e. they are FSM events, but please note that it is possible to add non-FSM events to be processed by the underlying SBlock and bypassing the FSM.

-    Usually there are no non-FSM events defined, but please note that it is possible to add such events to an FSM.
-Refer to :meth:`edzed.SBlock._event_ETYPE`
+    See :meth:`edzed.SBlock._event_ETYPE`.

   In this chapter by 'state' and 'event' we usually mean an FSM state and an FSM event respectively.